 ICCROM’s Commitment to the Sustainable Development Goals

+SDG 8: Promote sustained, inclusive and sustainable economic growth, full and productive employment and decent work for all.
 ICCROM advocates for cultural heritage conservation as a means of supporting and promoting sustainable tourism, especially through its World Heritage activities, as well as the creation of jobs and promotion of local crafts and cultural products.

+SDG 13: Take urgent action to combat climate change and its impacts.
+Culture has a correlation with climate action in terms of preserving and managing ecosystems and recovering from natural disasters.
 Through its activities in disaster risk management, ICCROM promotes cultural heritage as a means of creating resilience in communities that are vulnerable to the impacts of climate change.
 This includes integrating traditional knowledge systems as a means of prevention and mitigation, advocating for heritage within national policies as a tool of resilience, and promoting adaptive reuse of heritage buildings to cut carbon emissions.
 At the same time, through its programmes, ICCROM also addresses the vulnerability of cultural heritage due to climate change.